nataljunior/movie_recommendation/README.md

 # Movie Recommendation System

 ## Overview
 This project aims to develop a movie recommendation system that provides suggestions based on user searches.
-It utilizes a dataset available on Kaggle containing approximately one million movie titles, overviews, languages, popularity, ratings, and other related information.
+It utilizes a dataset available on Kaggle containing approximately one million movie titles, overviews, genres, languages, popularity, ratings, and other related information.

 ## Technique Used
 The recommendation system employs the TF-IDF (Term Frequency-Inverse Document Frequency) technique.
-It analyzes the movie titles and overviews to generate recommendations.
+It analyzes the movie titles, genres and overviews to generate recommendations.
 TF-IDF stands for Term Frequency-Inverse Document Frequency.
 It is a numerical statistic used in natural language processing and information retrieval to evaluate the importance of a word in a document relative to a collection of documents or a corpus.

 TF (Term Frequency) measures how frequently a term occurs in a document.
 It signifies the number of times a particular word appears in a document relative to the total number of words in that document.
 Words that occur more frequently within a specific document are deemed more important to that document.